54b1d/54b1d/README.md

 ### Hi there 👋
+I'm a graduate in marketing and an Android app developer.
+I adore developing applications that help people, especially in business and e-commerce.
+To maintain my projects, collaborate with other developers, and display my work, I use Github.

+I'm constantly searching for fresh challenges and chances to advance as a marketer and developer.
 <!--
 **54b1d/54b1d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.